minsittpaingmhuu/junior_mints/README.md

 ## Overview

 I created this as 1st Year University Final Project.
-This project implements a football club website using HTML,CSS,JS,PHP,Mailer and MySQL.
+This project implements a football club website using HTML,CSS,JS,PHP,Mailer and MySQL using MVC Design Pattern.
 I used pure JS and PHP to understand them more properly.

 ## Features